Adaptive Deep Learning for Entity Resolution by Risk Analysis: Introduction

 \section{Introduction}

-The purpose of ER is to identify the equivalent records that refer to the same real-world entity.
+Extensively studied in the literature~\citep{christen2008automatic}, ER is an important problem for data integration.
+Its purpose is to identify the equivalent records that refer to the same real-world entity.
 Considering the running example shown in Figure~\ref{fig:runningexample}, ER needs to match the paper records between two tables, $R_1$ and $R_2$.
 A pair of $<r_{1i},r_{2j}>$, in which $r_{1i}$ and $r_{2j}$ denote a record in $R_1$ and $R_2$ respectively, is called an \emph{equivalent} pair if and only if $r_{1i}$ and $r_{2j}$ refer to the same paper; otherwise, it is called an \emph{inequivalent} pair.
 In this example, $r_{11}$ and $r_{21}$ are \emph{equivalent} while $r_{11}$ and $r_{22}$ are \emph{inequivalent}.
 ER can be considered as a binary classification problem tasked with labeling record pairs as \emph{matching} or \emph{unmatching}.
-Therefore, various learning models have been proposed for ER~\cite{christen2008automatic}.
-As many other classification tasks (e.g. image and speech recognition), the state-of-the-art performance on ER has been achieved by deep learning~\cite{mudgal2018deep}.
+Therefore, various learning models have been proposed for ER~\citep{christen2008automatic}.
+As many other classification tasks (e.g. image and speech recognition), the state-of-the-art performance on ER has been achieved by deep learning~\citep{joty2018distributed,mudgal2018deep,nie2019deep,zhao2019auto,li2020deep}.

 However, the efficacy of Deep Neural Network (DNN) models depends on large quantities of accurately labeled training data, which may not be readily available in real scenarios.
 Furthermore, in the typical setting of deep learning, model parameters are tuned on \emph{labeled training data} in a way ensuring that the resulting classifier's predictions on the training instances are most consistent with their ground-truth labels.
 The trained classifier is then applied on a target workload.
 It can be observed that the typical process of model training does not involve the unlabeled data in a target workload, even though to alleviate the over-fitting problem, labeled validation data are usually provided as the proxy workload of a target task and leveraged for hyperparameter tuning.
 Theoretically, the efficacy of this approach is based on the assumption that training and target data are {\bf i}ndependently and {\bf i}dentically {\bf d}istributed (the {\bf i.i.d} assumption).
 Unfortunately, in real scenarios, even when training and target data come from the same domain, the aforementioned assumption may not hold due to: 1) Training data are not sufficient to fully represent the statistical characteristics of a target workload; 2) Even though training data are abundant, its inherent distribution may be to some extent different from the target workload.
 Therefore, it is not unusual in real scenarios that a well trained deep model performs unsatisfactorily on a target workload.